panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 type: post
 ---

-When accessing arguments values in a function call, I always felt uncomfortable with `arguments` object.
+I don't like `arguments` keyword when I access the arguments of a function call.
 Its hardcoded name makes difficult to access `arguments` of an outer function in an inner one (which defines its own `arguments`).

-Even worse JavaScript provides it as an array-like object.
-It is not possible to use array methods like `.map()` or `.forEach()` directly on it.
+Even worse `arguments` is an array-like object.
+You cannot use array methods like `.map()` or `.forEach()` directly on it.

 To access `arguments` from the enclosing function, you have to use workarounds by storing it into a separated variable.
 And to walk through this array-like object, you have to use *duck typing* and make indirect invocations.
 See the following example: